Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes

 \subsection{Sampling Seeds with Non-uniform Probabilities}

 This section enhances \app through enabling non-uniform \textbf{\underline{pro}}babilities for seed sampling to further reduce $K$ and boost the model accuracy, termed as \apppro.

-The gradient $\gb$ indicates the direction of the steepest descent for a loss function $\cL$ at a given point.
+The gradient $\gb$ indicates the direction of the steepest descent for loss function $\cL$ at a given point.
 However, in \app, $\gb$ is not available due to the removal of BP.
-The scalar gradient can be regarded as the estimated directional derivative of $\cL$ along $\zb$.
-The similarity between different directional vectors and the gradient varies, affecting the rate of change in the objective and thus contributing differently to the descent of the loss function.
-The scalar gradient is determined by both the model, the data instance and the similarity between true gradient $\gb$ and $\zb$.
-Since the model and data instances are equivalent in expectation for all perturbations, the average amplitude of scalar gradient $\psi_j$ can characterize the importance of $\zb_j$.
-Thus, we can computes the probabilities $p_j$ of candidate seed $s_j$ based on $\Psi$, as
+The scalar gradient $\hat{\varrho}$ can be regarded as the estimated directional derivative of $\cL$ along $\zb$.
+The similarity between different directional vectors and the gradient varies, affecting the rate of change in the objective and thus contributing differently to the descent of the loss.
+The scalar gradient is determined by both the model, data instance and the similarity between true gradient $\gb$ and $\zb$.
+Given the model and data instances equivalent in expectation for all perturbations, the average amplitude of scalar gradient $\psi_j = \frac{1}{\left | \cG_j \right |} \sum_{\hat{\varrho} \in \cG_j} \left | \hat{\varrho} \right |$ can quantify the importance of $\zb_j$.
+To avoid excessive probability differences in $\SSS$, we perform min-max normalization on $\left\{\psi_1, \ldots, \psi_K\right\}$, where $\psi_j^{\text{norm}}$ denotes the normalized amplitude.
+Then, we compute the probability $p_j$ of each seed $s_j \in \SSS$ as

-To avoid too large probability differences among $\SSS$, we normalize $\Psi = \left\{\psi_1, \ldots, \psi_K\right\}$ by min-max normalization.
-The probabilities $\PP = \left\{p_1, \ldots, p_K \right\}$ are updated and sent to active clients in each round to guide the seed sampling of local training.
-In Section \ref{subsec-exp-performance}, we find that when significant seeds are sampled with higher probabilities, we can reduce the cardinality of seeds required without decreasing the model accuracy, sometimes, it even increases the accuracy.
+The probabilities $\left\{p_1, \ldots, p_K \right\}$ are updated and sent to active clients in each round to guide the seed sampling of local training.
+In Section \ref{subsec-exp-performance}, we experimentally find that when significant seeds are sampled with higher probabilities, we can reduce the cardinality of seeds without sacrificing, and sometimes enhancing, model accuracy.